wasm-signatures/design/README.md

 - An identifier representing the version of the specification the module was signed with.
 - An identifier representing the hash function whose output will be signed.
-- Hashes of parts being signed, and their signatures.
+- Hashes of parts being signed, and their signatures, serialized using nested custom sections as documented in [Appendix 3](#appendix-3).

 That custom section must be the first section of a signed module.